 The Serpentine Canyon.
 At Virgilia we passed the BNSF 41177 East and made our way to Paxton.
 The train then went through Tunnel 23.

 Our train on the Keddie Wye.
 Sorry for the blurred image but since this was historical I added to the story.
-Sometimes my camera doesn't work to well in low light.
+Sometimes my camera does not work to well in low light.
 The Feather River Express passed through Quincy Jct.

 Next our train rounded the Williams Loop then we went into the siding at Spring Garden.
 It turned into night as we waited for the UP 5425 West and UP 7042 West.
 A green signal and minutes later we plunged into the Spring Garden Tunnel.

-This is Lyn and Ron Gomes who were celebrating their second wedding anniversary.
+Lyn and Ron Gomes were celebrating their second wedding anniversary on the trip.
 They were married on the Niles Canyon Railroad on April 24th, 2004.
-We stopped at Sloat for the UP 4232 West.
-The train then backed out of the siding at Sloat before proceeding through the night to Blairsdan, across the Clio Viaduct and into Portola.
-We backed into the House Track and came to a stop at 8:15 PM ending a fantastic eastbound trip aboard the Feather River Express.
+We stopped at Sloat for UP 4232 West.
+The train then backed out of the siding, and proceeded through the night to Blairsdan, across the Clio Viaduct and into Portola.
+We backed into the house track and came to a stop at 8:15 PM, ending a fantastic eastbound trip aboard the Feather River Express.

-4/2/06 A shorter night due to the time change early this morning, I got up and prepared for my day.
+4/2/2006 After a shorter night due to the time change early this morning I arose and prepared for my day.
 I left my key in the key drop before I walked into town.
 The sole came off again so the white glue was a waste of time.
-I made it to the Station Cafe for a breakfast of a waffle, sausage and orange juice which I enjoyed at a table overlooking the yard.
-After a great meal, I walked down to the yard wondering what to do about my foot wear.
+I made it to the Station Cafe for breakfast of a waffle, sausage and orange juice which I enjoyed at a table overlooking the yard.
+After a great meal, I walked down to the yard wondering what to do about my footwear.

-The Feather River Express at rest at Portola.
-Chris saw my foot problem then suggested we go back into town to find a solution to the problem.
-8 AM on a Sunday morning in a small town meant only one choice, the town's supermarket.
+Chris saw my foot problem then suggested we go back into town to find a solution.
+At 8:00 on a Sunday morning in a small town my only choice was town's supermarket.
 I bought a tube of Super Glue and a pack of napkins.
-Using the exhaust from the Highlander, we warmed the sole and the boot, cleaned the white glue off then crazy glued it back together which worked.
+Using the exhaust from the Highlander, we warmed the sole and the boot, cleaned the white glue off, then crazy glued it back together which worked.
 We drove back to the train and I put my stuff aboard.
-Once I had done that, I decided to give Chris the "Grand Tour" of the Portola Railroad Museum.
+Once I had done that, I decided to give Chris the "grand tour" of the Portola Railroad Museum.

 We drove in to park.
 The first order of business was to get a good picture of the Southern Pacific 0-6-0 1215 that once was Burris Park south of Kingsburg that Chris and I had gone looking for on the way to Winterail this year.